benlesh/ALE/README.md

 See my blog at http://www.benlesh.com for more information (posts tagged with ALE)

+ * v 0.0.4.1 - Abstractions and Middleware capabilities added.
+Laying the groundwork for a routed server.
+    * Abstracted out Server, Request and Response.
+	* Added IPreprocessor and IPostprocessor for "before and after" middleware implementations.
+	* Added Using method and overloards to IServer to handle attaching middleware.
  * v 0.0.3.0 - Added non-blocking WebSocket implementation
  * v 0.0.2.2 - Fixed a few issues
     * Fixed an issue where EventLoop wouldn't pause when Events Queue was empty.